Productivity-improving technologies: Bulk materials handling

 Dry bulk materials handling systems use a variety of stationary equipment such as conveyors, stackers, reclaimers and mobile equipment such as power shovels and loaders to handle high volumes of ores, coal, grains, sand, gravel, crushed stone, etc. Bulk materials handling systems are used at mines, for loading and unloading ships and at factories that process bulk materials into finished goods, such as steel and paper mills.

 Mechanical stokers for feeding coal to locomotives were in use in the 1920s.
 A completely mechanized and automated coal handling and stoking system was first used to feed pulverized coal to an electric utility boiler in 1921.

 Liquids and gases are handled with centrifugal pumps and compressors, respectively.

 Conversion to powered material handling increased during WW 1 as shortages of unskilled labor developed and unskilled wages rose relative to skilled labor.

 A noteworthy use of conveyors was Oliver Evans's automatic flour mill built in 1785.

 Around 1900 various types of conveyors (belt, slat, bucket, screw or auger), overhead cranes and industrial trucks began being used for handling materials and goods in various stages of production in factories.
-See: Types of conveyor systems. and mass production.

 A well known application of conveyors is Ford.
 Motor Co.'s assembly line (c.
 1913), although Ford used various industrial trucks, overhead cranes, slides and whatever devices necessary to minimize labor in handling parts in various parts of the factory.